Amir-Wake/niverse-mobile/README.md

 # Create a new Expo project with create-expo-app:

-## Usage for bun, npm, pnpm, and yarn
+## Usage for Bun, npm, pnpm, and Yarn
-- npm create expo
+- `npm create expo`
-- bun create expo
+- `bun create expo`
-- pnpm create expo
+- `pnpm create expo`
-- yarn create expo
+- `yarn create expo`

 ## Output help information with all available options
-- npx create-expo --help
+- `npx create-expo --help`

 # To-do
-## beta
-- search
-- add book
-- redesign home lists and genre
-- deploy

-## v1
 - Smart search
-- Reader scroll search
+- Fix Reader scroll search
 - Help button for each screen
 - RTL and LTR based on user input
-- Fonts for reader
+- Fonts for the reader
-- Writer profile
+- Author profile and work
 - Suggest similar books
 - Finished books collection
 - User progress
-- User guide and toturial
+- User guide and tutorial
 - Reader sections scroll
-- Report
+- Report and feedback
-- log in with gmail
+- Log in with Gmail